Fisheries & Water Quality Research

 If you become entangled with any of the lines, please be careful while attempting to remove your fishing gear.

 • PPWT has become part of the statewide lake monitoring program known as the Lake Stewards of Maine (LSM).
 In 2024, LSM representatives came to Pierce Pond to train PPWT personnel and volunteers how to collect data on water-quality parameters.
 They were trained to use a Secchi disc for transparency readings, and how to use dissolved-oxygen meters to obtain and interpret dissolved oxygen and thermal profiles.
-These measurements are being taken throughout the 2025 season to better understand trends that may be affecting insect hatches and fisheries.
+These measurements were taken throughout the 2025 season, and will continue, in order to better understand trends that may be affecting insect hatches and fisheries.

 In addition, Pierce Pond has been added to the list of lakes that Maine DEP regularly monitors for temperature, pH, dissolved oxygen, nutrients, and clarity.